Azure/bicep-types-az/generated/sql/microsoft.sql/2020-08-01-preview/types.md

 RestoreLongTermRetentionBackup: Creates a database by restoring from a long term retention vault. recoveryServicesRecoveryPointResourceId must be specified as the recovery point resource ID.

 Copy, Secondary, and RestoreLongTermRetentionBackup are not supported for DataWarehouse edition.
-Possible values include: 'Default', 'Copy', 'Secondary', 'PointInTimeRestore', 'Restore', 'Recovery', 'RestoreExternalBackup', 'RestoreExternalBackupSecondary', 'RestoreLongTermRetentionBackup', 'OnlineSecondary'
 * **creationDate**: string (ReadOnly): The creation date of the database (ISO8601 format).
 * **currentServiceObjectiveName**: string (ReadOnly): The current service level objective name of the database.
 * **currentSku**: [Sku](#sku) (ReadOnly): An ARM Resource SKU.